Q: What is the Aeon Award about?

 Q: My story has been shortlisted, and I would now like to make some changes and corrections to the story before the final stages of judging.
 Is this allowed?

-A: No, for reasons of fairness to other shortlisted authors.
+A: No, for fairness to other shortlisted authors.
 However, after the contest is finished, if your story is one chosen for publication we will of course entertain changes and corrections at this stage.

 Q: What do you want in the cover letter?

 A: All we want is your name, postal and email contact details, proof that you have paid the entry fee, and the title of your story.
 You can include other details such as previous publications and other experience, if you wish.

 Q: Do I need to do anything to anonymize my entry?

 A: No, we will remove your name and details from your entry before sending it to our judges.

 Q: Will you confirm receipt of my entry?